 The majority has no answers for these difficulties.
 What it does say leaves open the distinct possibility that its "habeas" remedy will, when all is said and done, end up looking a great deal like the DTA review it rejects.
-See ante, at 2275-2276 ("We recognize, however, that the Government has a legitimate interest in protecting sources and methods of intelligence 2293 gathering; and we expect that the District Court will use its discretion to accommodate this interest to the greatest extent possible").
+See ante, at 66 (opinion of the court) ("We recognize, however, that the Government has a legitimate interest in protecting sources and methods of intelligence gathering, and we expect that the District Court will use its discretion to accommodate this interest to the greatest extent possible").
 But "[t]he role of the judiciary is limited to determining whether the procedures meet the essential standard of fairness under the Due Process Clause and does not extend to imposing procedures that merely displace congressional choices of policy."
 Landon v.
-Plasencia, 459 U.S. 21, 34-35, 103 S.Ct.
-321, 74 L.Ed.2d 21 (1982).
+Plasencia, 459 U. S. 21, 34-35 (1982).